getsolus/help-center-docs/docs/user/quick-start/boot-management.md

 On systems with UEFI installations, the boot menu doesn't appear by default.
 To display the boot menu:

-- Press the <kbd>Spacebar</kbd> key repeatedly as your computer starts.
+- Press the <kbd>Space bar</kbd> key repeatedly as your computer starts.
 You may need several attempts to get the timing right.

 ## Display the boot menu by default